Jindal Global Law School Admissions 2026

 Number of questions | CLAT UG - 120 questions CLAT PG - 120 questions |

-CLAT Total marks | 120 marks (Both CLAT UG and CLAT PG) |
+Total marks in CLAT | 120 marks (Both CLAT UG and CLAT PG) |

-CLAT UG marking scheme | Correct answer - 1 mark Incorrect answer - 0.25 marks deduction Un-attempted questions - No negative marking |
+CLAT UG marking scheme | Correct answer - 1 mark Incorrect answer - 0.25 marks deduction Unattempted questions - No negative marking |

 Language | English |

 The CLAT section-wise marks will vary as per the weightage of subjects in the exam.
 The current affairs and legal reasoning section carries the maximum weight in the CLAT paper pattern.
-Candidates are given two hours to complete the CLAT 2026 exam.
-As per the CLAT 2026 pattern, all the questions in the entrance exam will be objective-type questions.
+Candidates are given two hours to complete the CLAT 2027 exam.
+As per the CLAT 2027 pattern, all the questions in the entrance exam will be objective-type questions.
 The section-wise CLAT weightage is given below.

-Section | Numbers of Questions | CLAT section-wise Marks | Weightage |
+Section | Number of Questions | CLAT Section-wise Marks | Weightage |

 English Language | 22-26 | 22-26 | 20% |